JoeGruffins/dcrkeystoneprop/prop.md

 We are attempting to add decred to the [Keystone](https://keyst.one/) hardware wallet.
 The people over at Keystone have been very receptive to adding us.
-This prop aims to add Keystone support to their hardware and Decrediton.
+This prop aims to add Keystone support to their hardware and our software.

 # Why